• Home

 Our rule is, if you get lost, stand still in the nearest safe place.
 Do not move an inch, mum or dad will find you.
 If you’re on a crowded road or train platform, move to the safest point, as far back from the train or cars as possible and stand still.
 If you’re in a shop, on a beach, anywhere, same rule.
 Stand in the nearest safe place.

-Some parents insist on kids memorising addresses or mobile phone numbers, that’s pointless for us as I rarely carry a phone and we don’t have a fixed address, but it could work for you.
-I did, once, slip a piece of paper in their pocket with our contact number and hotel address, but mostly I’m confident they will be fine.
+Some parents insist on kids memorising addresses or mobile phone numbers.
+That’s pointless for us as I rarely carry a phone and we don’t have a fixed address, but it could work for you.

 On the whole, younger kids and toddlers, unable to follow the rule, aren’t likely to be on the ground in a crowd.
 We parents would carry them or have them safe in a buggy.
-If you have a bolter ( I did) you may even use a safety wrist strap, wrist band or harness.

-I know a lot of people use products like those below for places like Disneyland, I believe Disney themselves will even sell you a wrist ID band, we’ve never needed one and my bolter started visiting Disney parks when he was 2 ( and still loves them at 12!)
+I know a lot of people use products like those below for places like Disneyland, I believe Disney themselves will even sell you a wrist ID band. we’ve never needed one and my bolter started visiting Disney parks when he was 2 (and still loves them at 12!)

-Other Toddler Travel Safety Tips
+Toddler & Kid Travel Safety Tips

-• Check over your accommodation for potential hazards, water, drops, climbable barriers, dodgy electrics, glass table tops, toxic plants, choke hazards.
+• Check over your accommodation for potential hazards, water, drops, climbable barriers, dodgy electrics, glass table tops, toxic plants, and choke hazards.
 Just do a mommy assessment.
 If there is a problem stay elsewhere or get the hazard fixed or removed.

 • Always carry a photo of your child, it’s a good idea to take one of him in that day’s outfit.
 Make it a bright one.